tanyatukade/tech-portfolio/docs/about.md

 ---

 I am Tanya Tukade, software engineer at Cisco.
-I like solving challenging problens in  the cloud.
+I like solving challenging problems in the cloud.

 ## Current Role